Annual Leave and Public Holidays in Bahrain

 What is this right?

 • Annual leave: At least 30 calendar days of paid leave per year after completing 1 year of service.
-For the first year, leave is pro-rated.
+Leave is pro-rated for your first year.

-• Public holidays: Workers are entitled to paid time off on all official public holidays declared by the government (typically 8-10 days per year, including Eid al-Fitr, Eid al-Adha, National Day, and New Year).
+• Public holidays: Workers receive paid time off on all official public holidays declared by the government — typically 8-10 days per year, including Eid al-Fitr, Eid al-Adha, National Day (16-17 December), and New Year.

-• Sick leave: Up to 55 days per year — the first 15 days at full pay, the next 20 days at half pay, and the remaining 20 days unpaid (with a medical certificate).
+• Sick leave: Up to 55 days per year — the first 15 at full pay, the next 20 at half pay, and the remaining 20 unpaid (medical certificate required).

 • Carrying over leave: Unused annual leave can be carried over, but the employer may limit accumulation.
-You are entitled to cash compensation for unused leave upon termination.
+Upon termination, you are entitled to cash compensation for unused days.

 When does it apply?

-• You have completed at least 1 year of continuous service with the same employer for the full 30-day entitlement.
+• You have completed at least 1 year of continuous service for the full 30-day entitlement.

-• You are a private-sector worker under the Labour Law (public-sector employees have separate regulations).
+• You are a private-sector worker under the Labour Law (public-sector employees follow separate Civil Service Bureau regulations).

 • You are leaving your job and have unused annual leave remaining.

-• Submit leave requests in writing and keep copies of approvals.
+• Submit leave requests in writing and keep copies of approvals for your records.

-• If you are denied leave without valid reason, raise it with HR first, then the Ministry of Labour.
+• If denied leave without valid reason, raise it with HR first, then file with the Ministry of Labour.

-• Upon resignation or termination, claim payment for unused leave — this is your legal right.
+• Upon resignation or termination, claim payment for unused leave — calculate based on your daily rate times unused days and confirm it appears in your final settlement.

 What should you NOT do?

-• Do not take leave without approval — unapproved absence can be grounds for disciplinary action.
+• Do not take leave without written approval — unapproved absence can be grounds for disciplinary action or even termination for cause.

-• Do not forfeit your leave — some employers pressure workers to skip holidays, but you are entitled to take them.
+• Do not forfeit your leave — some employers pressure workers to skip holidays, but you have a legal right to take them.

-• Do not forget sick leave documentation — always get a medical certificate for sick days after 3 consecutive days.
+• Do not forget sick leave documentation — always obtain a medical certificate for absences exceeding 3 consecutive days.

 You came here to know your rights — help someone else know theirs.